Home » 12 to 36 hour Layovers » Bonavista Travel Guide

 Fly into St. John’s or Gander, drive 3–4 hours, and book a rental car in advance.

-What to photograph in Bonavista?
+What should I photograph in Bonavista?

 Best time to visit Bonavista?